 Recall from \cite{kato_logarithmic_degeneration} that one can associate to any fs log scheme $X$ a certain log locally ringed space $X^{\text{val}}$ called its \emph{valuative log space}.
 It turns out that the valuative log space is closely related to our m-open site: \begin{theorema} There is a natural equivalence of topoi

-\end{theorema} We will use Theorem \ref{thm: sheaves on val is m} to deduce a vanishing result for the sheaf cohomology on $X_{\text{mop}}$.
-To this end, we introduce the following definition: \begin{definition} For any fs log scheme $X$ we define its \emph{logarithmic dimension} as the Krull dimension of its valuative log space
+\end{theorema} We will use Theorem \ref{thm: sheaves on val is m} to deduce a vanishing result for sheaf cohomology on $X_{\text{mop}}$.
+To this end, we introduce the following definition: \begin{definition} For any fs log scheme $X$, we define its \emph{log dimension} as the Krull dimension of its valuative log space

-\end{definition} A different notion of log dimension is presented in \cite[Definition 2.3]{koppensteiner2019holonomic}, defined for closed subschemes of log smooth fs log schemes over $\mathbb{C}$.
-However, this definition differs from ours; for example, the standard log point \(X = \operatorname{Spec}(\mathbb{N} \to \mathbb{C})\) has log dimension 1 in their sense, but dimension 0 in ours. \begin{corollary} For any quasi-compact and quasi-separated fs log scheme $X$ and sheaf $\mathcal{F}$ of abelian groups on $X_{\text{mop}}$, we have $H^{p}(X,\mathcal{F}) = 0$ if $p>\text{log-dim}(X)$. \end{corollary} In order to make Corollary \ref{cor: cohomology vanishing} usable in practice, for a locally noetherian fs log scheme, we give the following more explicit description of the logarithmic dimension. \begin{theorema} If $X$ is a locally noetherian fs log scheme, then we have
+\end{definition} Koppensteiner and Talpo define a different notion of log dimension for closed subschemes of log smooth fs log schemes over $\mathbb{C}$ \cite[Definition 2.3]{koppensteiner2019holonomic}.
+However, this definition differs from ours; for example, the standard log point \(X = \operatorname{Spec}(\mathbb{N} \to \mathbb{C})\) has log dimension 1 in their sense, but dimension 0 in ours. \begin{corollary} For any quasi-compact and quasi-separated fs log scheme $X$ and sheaf $\mathcal{F}$ of abelian groups on $X_{\text{mop}}$, we have $H^{p}(X,\mathcal{F}) = 0$ if $p>\text{log-dim}(X)$. \end{corollary} In order to make Corollary \ref{cor: cohomology vanishing} usable in practice, we give the following more explicit description for locally noetherian fs log schemes. \begin{theorema} If $X$ is a locally noetherian fs log scheme, then we have

 \end{theorema}